oracle/node-oracledb/doc/api.md

 );
 ```

-LOB handling as discussed in the section [Working with CLOB and BLOB
+LOB handling as discussed in the section [Working with CLOB, NCLOB and BLOB
 Data](#lobhandling).

 ## <a name="bind"></a> 20.
 Bind Parameters for Prepared Statements